synthetica-ai/intro_to_estimators/comparing/dataset_creation_methods.md

 The function **Returns**:

 A Dataset, where each element is a (features, labels) tuple that corresponds to a batch of batch_size CSV rows.

+ * features *dictionary* :

+    The features dictionary maps feature column names to Tensors containing the corresponding column data.

+ * labels *Tensor*:

-The features dictionary maps feature column names to Tensors containing the corresponding column data, and labels is a Tensor containing the column data for the label column (target column) specified by label_name.
+    labels is a Tensor containing the column data for the label column (target column) specified by label_name.

 *Functionality Remarks*:

-Creates batches(groups of rows) from the csv.
+1. The func creates batches(groups of rows) from the csv.

-Batching actually groups the Dataset to smaller parts!
+2. Batching practically groups the Dataset to smaller parts!

+3. Shuffling???